ssfsx17/ffpnp/Jobs/Pictomancer.md

 | 7 |
 | 8 |
 | 9 |
-| 10 | Prestige Job: Recordkeeper Pictomancer
+| 10 | Prestige Job Title: Recordkeeper Pictomancer
 |    | Job Support: Control - If you successfully sketch a monster, then you may attempt to take control of the original monster.
 If the control is successful, the sketched copy is erased.
 |    | Job Support: Recordkeeping - You may attempt to sketch historical and religious figures at -50 Magic Accuracy.
 |    | Support Unlock: Figure Study Sketching